LandSandBoat/lsb-wiki/Obtaining-Equipment-Model-IDs.md

 This is a simple guide on how to obtain equipment model IDs from retail to implement new items for LandSandBoat.
+There's a lot of words here, but it really is a simple process.

 ### Required Software